abzaremba97/msac-lab6/exercise06.md

 10. Which of the steps could be omitted?

+You could omit git status and omit a commit message.

 11. Why might it be a bad idea to omit them?

+It is a bad idea to omit git status, because it helps ensure that you are aware of what files have been modified.

+Omitting a commit message is also a bad idea because it can cause confusion later if you forget what was changed.

 12. Repeat the above steps to add a new file with the name `vegetables.txt`